Printer Friendly

 Patient teaching

-• With oral use, advise patient to minimize adverse GI effects by taking doses with food or milk.
+• Teach patient to minimize adverse GI effects by taking doses with food or milk.

 • Caution patient to avoid driving and other hazardous activities until he knows how drug affects concentration, alertness, vision, coordination, and physical dexterity.